You’ve been staring at your computer screen for an hour and you’re not any closer to finishing this #&%^$ blog post.

 And, since you’ll have the momentum of thinking about the whole topic, it’s likely you’ll be able to write the whole series in one go.
 Or at least outline all the posts at once.
 The more you can “batch” your writing in this way—by doing several of the same kind of task together in one sitting—the more efficient you’ll be.

-If you’re spending too much time, energy, and sanity writing your blog posts, a template will be a game-changer.
+If you’re spending too much time, energy, and sanity writing your blog posts, a recipe will be a game-changer.

 You can make your own and experiment with what works for your writing style.
-But here’s a great place to get started.
-Download my 5 Must-Have Blog Post Templates.
-These are the recipes that I use to create the 5 Must-Have Blog Posts that every website should have.
+Or you can skip the hard part and get started with my 5 tried and true blog post recipes.
+These are the recipes that I use with my private clients to help them create content with purpose.
+Without the stress!